 Ph.D.- project; Offentlig phd.
 Ph.D Candidate: Mona Berg Jensen (Telemark fylkeskommune)

-Ph.d - prosjekt: Belongingness and identity constructions encountering the school community.
+Ph.d - prosjekt: Students narrativs about the social and cultural practices of the school community.
+The project studies students' experiences of social processes with a spesific focus on their experiences of bullying and recognition in the school community.
 A cultural educational study of students’ narratives in or out of upper secondary school in Telemark.
 Stipendiat: Kathrine Bordevich (IPED)

 From Talent to Skilled Worker.
 Research that follows the pilot project “From Talent to Skilled Worker” which tests an alternative organisational model for vocational programs through interviews and document studies.
 Project leader: Åse Streitlien, (IPED).
 Read more about the project here.